CLICK BANNER FOR MAB COVID-19 DIRECTIVE

 b.
 Members must bring itinerary/tickets/orders to be tested.
 If short notice, First Sergeant or Sq CC should notify Medical COVID Hotline (226-6555/5575)

-5. Service members must remain in contact with their losing commands and MPFs, and immediately inform them of any variation in travel due to COVID-19 travel requirements or delays caused by testing protocols.
+5. Service members must remain in contact with their losing commands and MPFs, and immediately inform them of any deviations in travel due to COVID-19.

 6. May require ROM at destination depending on vaccination status or HN requirements.
 (1)(3)

 1. Leave and passes are authorized as outlined in WEASEL NOTAM – 35FW-16-23 with the following exceptions: